Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Convergence Analysis

 \subsubsection{BSP}

-Lian et al. \cite{CanDecent} firstly provided a theoretical analysis that decentralized SGD algorithms for both convex and non-convex objectives can be faster than centralized SGD with less communication on the busiest node.
-They proved the convergence rate of decentralized SGD is $O\left( \frac{1}{T} + \frac{1}{\sqrt{nT}}\right)$, in which $T$ and n represents the number of iterations and workers respectively.
-When $T$ is large enough, the $\frac{1}{\sqrt{nK}}$ term dominate.
-In this situation, the convergence rate approximately changes into $\frac{1}{\sqrt{nK}}$, which indicates the linear speedup achieved with the number of workers.
+Lian et al.~\citep{CanDecent} were the first to provide a theoretical analysis demonstrating that decentralized SGD algorithms for both convex and non-convex objectives can be faster than centralized SGD with less communication on the busiest node.
+They proved the convergence rate of decentralized SGD is $O\left( \frac{1}{T} + \frac{1}{\sqrt{nT}}\right)$, where $T$ and $n$ represents the number of iterations and workers respectively.
+When $T$ is sufficiently large, the $\frac{1}{\sqrt{nK}}$ term becomes dominant.
+In this scenario, the convergence rate can be approximated as $\frac{1}{\sqrt{nK}}$, indicating linear speedup achieved with the number of workers.

-Considering communication compression, Tang et al. \cite{CommCompforDecent} proposed two algorithms, ECD-PSGD and DCD-PSGD, with detailed convergence analysis on both convex and non-convex problems.
+Considering communication compression, Tang et al. ~\citep{CommCompforDecent} proposed two algorithms, ECD-PSGD and DCD-PSGD, with detailed convergence analysis on both convex and non-convex problems.
 The convergence rate of DCD-PSGD is $O\left( \frac{\sigma}{\sqrt{nT}} + \frac{\zeta^{\frac{2}{3}}}{T^{\frac{2}{3}}} + \frac{1}{T} \right)$, in which $\sigma$ is the variance of stochastic gradient estimator, $\zeta$ is the variance of gradient divergence between single worker and all workers.
 For ECD-PSGD, they proved its convergence rate is $O\left( \frac{\sigma \left(1+ \frac{{\tilde{\sigma}}^2 logT}{n} \right)}{\sqrt{nT}} + \frac{\zeta^{\frac{2}{3}} \left(1+ \frac{{\tilde{\sigma}}^2 logT}{n}\right)}{T^{\frac{2}{3}}} + \frac{1}{T} + \frac{{\tilde{\sigma}}^2 logT}{T} \right)$, which is slightly worse than DCD-PSGD, due to the extra terms $O\left( \frac{\sigma {\tilde{\sigma}}^2 logT}{n\sqrt{nT}} + \frac{\zeta^{\frac{2}{3}} {\tilde{\sigma}}^2 logT}{nT^{\frac{2}{3}}} + \frac{{\tilde{\sigma}}^2 logT}{T} \right)$.

-The restraint of convergence analysis in ECD-PSGD and DCD-PSGD is that they only support unbiased compression operators.
-Koloskova et al. \cite{DecentStocOptimAndGossip} proposed the first method CHOCO-SGD that can tolerate biased compression operators.
-In the condition of convex objectives, their algorithm is able to converge with rate $O\left( 1/(nT) + 1/(T\delta^2\omega) \right)$, in which $\delta$ denotes the eigen gap of the gossip matrix and $\omega \leq 1$ the compression ratio.